catwith1hat/catwith1hat.github.io/_posts/2025-04-30-max_source_epoch.md

 <!-- INSERT EL screenshot here. -->

-Let us now see how to aggregate the attestation data from all our backends nodes.
+Let’s now see how to aggregate the attestation data from all our backends nodes.

 <!-- ## During normal operations